-- 36 months of relevant securities experience working at a registered dealer, registered adviser or investment fund manager, or - 36 months providing professional services in the securities industry and 12 months working in a relevant capacity at an investment fund manager, for a total of 48 months - 2.
+- 1. CSC except if the individual has the CFA or CIM designation, PDO or CCOQ, and CFA or a professional designation as a lawyer, CA, CGA, CMA, notary in Québec or the equivalent in a foreign jurisdiction, and: - 36 months of relevant securities experience working at a registered dealer, registered adviser or investment fund manager, or - 36 months providing professional services in the securities industry and 12 months working in a relevant capacity at an investment fund manager, for a total of 48 months - 2.
 CIF, CSC or IFIC; PDO or CCOQ and five years of relevant securities experience working at a registered dealer, registered adviser or an investment fund manager (including 36 months in a compliance capacity) - 3.
-CCO requirements for portfolio manager or exempt from these requirements under section 16.9(2)
+CCO requirements for portfolio manager or exempt from these requirements under sectionsubsection 16.9(2)